Fleas are a pain (literally) – a nightmare that all dog owners face at some point.

 This increased toxicity to mammals includes humans – so your child can absorb the chemical when she cuddles with your dog who’s been treated with Frontline.

-A Safety Review of Frontline
+A Safety Review

 A review of Frontline Plus side effects and the safety literature on fipronil was done on behalf of the Australian Pesticides and Veterinary Medicines Authority (APVMA).